Is Yoga Therapy Always Gentle? It Depends

 - Physically able

-- Currently feeling exhausted and the overall demands of work and family
+- Currently feeling exhausted by the demands of work and family

-- Lacking energy (often wakes feeing tired and at the end of the day)
+- Lacking energy (often wakes feeing tired and feels fatigued at the end of the day)

 - Mild digestive issues (bloating, poor appetite)

 - Mary has a ‘push push push’ ‘go go go’ mentality.
-And often is thinking about others and a desire to remain fit and strong for her family.
+She often is thinking about others and has a desire to remain fit and strong for her family.